Wildlife Tours Sydney

 Goanna

 The Lace Monitor or tree goanna is a member of the monitor lizard family native to eastern Australia.
 A large lizard, it reaches 2 metres in total length and 14 kilograms in weight.
-It is commonly found in Sydney’s national parks.
+It is commonly found in our city’s national parks.
 They are a good tasting traditional food eaten by aboriginals.
 Whilst not normally aggressive towards humans, the lizards have a mild venom they can inject if they bite.
 Previously, scientists believed that it was a bacterial infection.
 They are occasionally found in Ku-ring-Gai national park on our Northern Beaches tours.

 Dragons